 To help share this path, the movement needed a name that could stand alone and be recognized clearly for what it is.
-Because of it’s simplicity and its ability to have Jesus stand out in the name, the term Jesism was chosen.
+Because of its simplicity, and its ability to have Jesus stand out in the name, the term Jesism was chosen.
 In fact, the same naming etymology as Buddhism was chosen intentionally to highlight that it is not a new religion, or exclusive path, but rather a philosophy.
-It’s a state of mind, and a paradigm.
+It’s a state of mind and enlightening life path and paradigm.
 The name only exists as a place to find it, and a way to describe it.

-Jesism is not a denomination or religion, it is a movement, so it is not in any sort of competition with denominations.
-Another outcome could be to simply have no impact on certain churches and watch them continue to die off one by one.
+Jesism is not a denomination or religion, it is a movement, so it is not in any sort of competition with existing organizations.
+Another outcome could be to simply have no impact on certain churches and watch them continue to close their doors one by one.
 After they close they could become commercial spaces, or could be taken over by groups who are in line with Jesist philosophies.
 Some churches, such as the growing trend of Baptist influenced non-denomination mega churches, will continue on just fine for a while because of their critical mass and strong family programs, and sometimes even an admirable commitment to missions.